Product OS··14 min read

 Where to Go from Here

-The manufacturers moving fastest are the ones who have decided that the product sale is the beginning of the customer relationship, not the end of the transaction.
-That shift in framing changes everything: what gets measured, what gets built, and what competitive advantage looks like over a three-to-five year horizon.
+Manufacturers moving fastest have reframed the product sale as the beginning of the customer relationship, not the end of the transaction.
+That shift changes what gets measured, what gets built, and what competitive advantage looks like over a three-to-five year horizon.
+If you scored Level 1 or 2 in the self-assessment, the gap to Level 3 is smaller than it appears — the foundational requirements are solvable in months with the right platform.
+If you scored Level 3 or 4, the next level is a platform decision, not a technology discovery.

 See how BrandedMark handles this